GanadiniAkshay/akshaykulkarni.info/README.md

-# Hi, I'm Vikas
+# Hi, I'm Akshay
-I'm a web developer living in Surat, India.
-I design, build, and ship software that helps people.
+I'm a Machine Learning Engineer living in Hyderabad, India.
+I am the Founder and CEO of Ozz.ai.

-I spend my days with my hands in many different areas of web development from back end programming (Django/Python, Node) to front end engineering (HTML5, CSS, and jQuery/Javascript), user experience and visual design.

-I'm an undergraduate at the National Institute of Technology Surat, India studying Applied Physics.
+Ozz is an AI startup with the aim of improving and developing the field of conversational application development.
+You can learn more about it [here](https://ozz.ai).

+I worked at Microsoft, on the data engineer team before starting ozz.
 Here's my [resume](http://vikasparashar.in/vikas-parashar-resume.pdf).

+### Credits
+This has been forked from [vikas-parashar](https://github.com/vikas-parashar/vikasparashar.in)

 ### License
 The MIT License (MIT)

-Feel free to use and give credits if you want or whatever :)